CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 ### **3. Old Entrance**

 The southern tunnel once served as the original entrance to Tide Echo Cavern but was buried during the destruction that shook the mines centuries ago.
-This was the site of a fierce battle when orcs laid siege to the mines.
+This was the site of a fierce battle when ogrekins laid siege to the mines.
 The fallen still lie where they perished.

 ```
 In this naturally formed, thirty-foot-high cavern, the walls are adorned with simple reliefs depicting hardworking molekin and gnome miners.
-Below these carvings, the cavern floor is strewn with the remains of almost two dozen skeletons, some of dwarves and others orcs, all in rusted, scant armor.
+Below these carvings, the cavern floor is strewn with the remains of almost two dozen skeletons, some of dwarves and others ogrekins, all in rusted, scant armor.
 Several large brass lanterns are situated in niches or on ledges around the cavern, but none of them are lit.
 ```

 Clutching the ceiling like bats are ten stirges.
 These creatures find little living prey in the mines and are ravenous.
 If the characters are looking down at the skeletons on the floor, the stirges are likely to catch them by surprise.
 Characters not watching the ceiling will be surprised, unless their passive Wisdom (Perception) score exceeds the total of the stirges' Dexterity (Stealth) check (roll once for all of them).
 Characters who avoid surprise will hear a flapping noise as the stirges descend to attack.